scottiiiOnTheSide/LogSeq_FrontEnd/Notes.md

 		- add subscriptions
 		- differentiation connections and subscriptions in <ManageConnections> with oneWay and twoWay arrows
+		- editting posts
+		- color theming
+		- video upload & backend compression

+ideas for Social section overhaul
+- list of groups
+- tagged posts
+- connections

+connectionsList is option within <ManageConnections> opening it closes manageConnections

+for groups,
+would need to implement voting mechanics...? for removing admins, i guess... only 5 votes needed in total to remove an admin, regardless of amount

+any admin can accept user
+all admins get notif request

+need new sub sub routes in user/notifications for group requests? or modify check in accept route

+Should probably clean up site ALOT before adding groups.

 ### 10. 09.
 2024
 @1100
 AS OF NOW ....